-When Little Man was two years old, he could say two words: NO and GO.
+When my son was two years old, he could say two words: NO and GO.
 Any time we tried to get him to say anything else, he just refused.

 “Can you say hi?”
 I would prompt when we would meet someone new.